gebienha/gebienha/README.md

 - 🌱 I’m currently learning to develop personal projects related to UI/UX design
 - 💞️ I’m looking to collaborate on anything!
 I'm open to any and all kinds of collaboration as I'm looking to expand my knowledge in the CS field :>
 - 📫 You can reach me through my LinkedIn where I'm most active at! (https://www.linkedin.com/in/gabriela-natalie-hartono-67b1a7181/)
-- 😄 Pronouns: She/her
-- ⚡ Fun fact: I love gaming, so feel free to reach out to me if you're looking for a gaming buddy haha

 <!---
 gebienha/gebienha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.